Jan Burse, erstellt 02. Mai 2020

 * The predicates (==)/2 and (\==)/2 perform an equality test.
 The

-* based on a lexical comparison.
-The lexical comparison first looks
+* ordering based on a lexical comparison.
+The ordering of the

 * variable < decimal < float < integer < reference < atom < compound